proudtobe1/ai-ops-framework/README.md

 ## 🤝 Contributing & Governance

 We welcome community contributions!
-To get started, please read our [CONTRIBUTING.md](./CONTRIBUTING.md) quickstart guide for setup instructions and review [PROJECT_GOVERNANCE.md](./PROJECT_GOVERNANCE.md) to understand our architectural validation review process.
+To get started, please read our quickstart guide in [CONTRIBUTING.md](./CONTRIBUTING.md).
+For detailed technical rules, stylistic guidelines, and how architectural decisions are validated by the governance board, see [CONTRIBUTING_DETAILED.md](./CONTRIBUTING_DETAILED.md) and [PROJECT_GOVERNANCE.md](./PROJECT_GOVERNANCE.md).
+All contributors are expected to adhere to our standards outlined in [CODE_OF_CONDUCT.md](./CODE_OF_CONDUCT.md).

 ---

 ## 📁 Root Directory Registry